espruino/EspruinoDocs/tutorials/Quick Start BLE.md

 ### <a class="specific puckjs"></a>Puck.js

-Your Puck.js shipped with a battery installed, but with a small plastic tab inserted to keep it turned off.
+Puck.js is either supplied with a separate battery, or assembled with the battery inside and a **clear plastic tab** between the battery and PCB to keep it turned off.
+To turn it on, you need to:

-To turn on your Puck.js, simply:

-* Remove Puck.js from its packaging
-* Peel the silicone case away from the hard base using your fingers
+* Pull the silicone case off the top,
-* Tip the Puck.js circuit board out of the case
+* Tip the PCB out
-* Remove the battery by poking it out from the rear with a blunt object
-* Remove the clear plastic tab that was under the battery
+* If a battery is installed, push it out from the back with a blunt object and make sure the clear plastic tab is removed
-* Re-insert the battery - the red LED should flash once, very briefly.
+* Push the battery back in, with the `+` side of the battery (with the writing on) facing away from the Puck.js PCB.
+The red LED should flash once, very briefly.
 * If the green LED lights or red stays lit, it is because you have accidentally pressed the button down while inserting the battery.
 Remove the battery and try again, making sure the button next to the battery connector isn't pressed.